Vijayag04/vijayag04/README.md

 - ⚡ Fun fact: ...
 -->
 ### About Me
 I'm Data Scientist interested in finding insights in information from a variety of places.
 I have recently graduated from Flatiron School's Data Science Program.
 Experience in data acquisition and data modeling, statistical analysis, machine learning, deep learning, NLP and Python.
-With a background in mathematics, I bring strong analytical skills, close attention to detail, and a significant ability to work in team environments.
+With a background in mathematics, I bring strong analytical skills, close attention to details, and a significant ability to work in team environment.

 I am passionate about utilizing data analysis skills and technology to find solutions to real-world problems and developing thoughtful and efficient solutions.